-Archie MacDonald was employed by Highlands & Islands Enterprise for 33 years, including as Area Manager for the Western Isles for five years.
-Archie is a member of the Institute of Financial Accountants and during his career was involved in most of the economic development projects ongoing on the islands.
-Archie has previously been appointed by HIE to the boards of a number of local organisations.
+Archie MacDonald was

+years, including as Area

+is a member of the Insti

+was involved in most of

+the islands.
+Archie has

+a number of local organ

-Archie, who joined the Board in January 2019 also serves as the Chair for Lews Castle College / University of the Highlands and Islands and as a Board Member for the Gearrannan Trust.
+Archie, who joined the Board in January 2019 also serves as a Board Member for Lews Castle College/University of the Highlands and Islands and the Gearrannan Trust.

-Non-Executive Board Members Joined The Board 2020 Meetings Attended Mr Murdo Murray (Chairman) May 2012 8/8 Mr Ian Burgess (Vice Chairman up to 24/09/20) August 2014 4/8 Mr Ian McCulloch (Vice Chairman from 24/09/20 August 2016 7/8 Mr Allan Macdonald May 2014 8/8 Mr John Nicolson November 2015 8/8 Mrs Margaret Ann Macleod November 2016 7/8 Mr Archie MacDonald January 2019 8/8 Executive Member Joined The Board 2020 Meetings Attended Mr Alex MacLeod (Chief Executive) August 2015 8/8
+Non-Executive Board Members Joined The Board 2021 Meetings Attended

+Mr Murdo Murray (Chairman) May 2012 8/8

+Mr Ian McCulloch (Vice Chairman) August 2016 7/8

+Mr Ian Burgess August 2014 6/8

+Mr Allan Macdonald May 2014 8/8

+Mr John Nicolson November 2015 7/8

+Mrs Margaret Ann Macleod November 2016 6/8

+Mr Archie MacDonald January 2019 7/8

+Executive Member Joined The Board 2021 Meetings Attended

+Mr Alex MacLeod (Chief Executive) August 2015 8/8